How to Choose the Best Brewing Method for You

 This morning, in a hazy state of “where am I,” I floated to the kitchen, one eye closed, one eye on the prize: morning coffee.
 I filtered through the next few minutes in a certainty I only know with my most familiar routines – a “I could do this with my eyes closed” technique that most closely resembles sleep walking.
 A scoop, a click, a buzz, a brew, and finally, hot coffee.

-During the week, when every morning moment is precious time that could be spent under the covers, I use a mechanical coffee maker – one that reliably whips up 5–6 cups in minutes.
+During the week, when every morning moment is precious time that could be spent under the covers, I use an automatic pour over machine – one that reliably whips up 6 cups in roughly 8 minutes.
 But on the weekends, I like something a little slower.
 Which brings me to the purpose of this post: how to choose a brewing method that works for you.

-Ah, the weekend warrior; The semi-slower brewing system that requires a few gadgets and a slight knowledge of math.
+Ah, the weekend warrior; The "Saturdays in stride" brewing system that requires a few gadgets and a slight knowledge of math.

 What's the difference?
 The pour-over method produces coffee with a delicate texture that resides somewhere between juicy and tea-like.
 Its clarified mouthfeel is attributed to the dripper’s paper filter, which holds back oils and non-dissolved coffee particles from the final cup.